 The All Cultures Police Youth Committee involved young people and police working together to develop ways to address issues affecting young people in Greater Shepparton, giving young people a greater voice and strengthening the relationship between police, young people and the community.

 The committee was made up of young people, including those from diverse language and cultural backgrounds, and met monthly to discuss issues trending in the community and how they can be resolved through planning and running of community excursions, activities and events.
 The Committee was a strong youth network and voice for young people.

 Activities delivered by the Committee included male and female self-defence classes, the support of an Iftar dinner during Ramadan, two tours of the local Police station and court, community BBQ’s and a three-day camp.

 The young people involved in the committee have built strong relationships with Police and community organisations, including AusCamp, Word of Mouth, Ethnic Council, Greater Shepparton City Council, and Shepparton Access.

 As the group built momentum, members encouraged other young people to participate in the committee and its programs.
 It is expected that it will continue to strengthen relationships between Victoria Police and the young people as well as the broader community beyond the CSN project.

 Community messaging was identified as a key factor in informing and supporting residents to be partners with police in contributing to a safe, harmonious and inclusive Shepparton community.

-A seven-week property safety messaging campaign for Greater Shepparton area will begin on 5 August 2019.
-The campaign will raise awareness of and provide prevention strategies on a range of topics such as securing tradesman tools, parked cars, unsecured trailers, farm theft, home and bicycle security.
-The campaign will be shared across newspaper, radio and digital media including the Greater Shepparton Eyewatch page on Facebook.
+A seven-week property safety messaging campaign for Greater Shepparton area ran from August to September 2019.
+The campaign raised awareness of and provide crime prevention strategies on a range of topics such as securing tradesman tools, parked cars, unsecured trailers, farm theft, home and bicycle security.
+The campaign was shared across newspaper, radio and digital media including the Greater Shepparton Eyewatch page on Facebook.

 Crime Stoppers 'Say Something' campaign